migueldeicaza/MonoTouch.Dialog/README.markdown

   case the value of the string should contain the url to load in the embedded UIWebView.

+  The [Aligntment] attribute takes a parameter a UITextAlingment that determines how the string should be rendered

   Examples:

         public string Version = "1.2.3";